Motorcycle Accident FAQ

 A motorcycle accident attorney can determine the total amount of damages you have suffered and help you seek financial compensation.
 Our firm has a long history of getting results through negotiated settlements and jury verdicts.
 Call us for a free consultation.

 In every state, there is a statute of limitation that sets a deadline for taking legal action.
 In Indiana, this deadline is two years from the date of your motorcycle accident.
-But it's best to talk to a motorcycle accident attorney as soon as possible after your crash.
+But it's best to talk to an attorney as soon as possible after your crash.
 This helps protect your rights and gives you a better chance of getting the financial compensation you deserve.